r-ahmd/CS50P/README.md

 # CS50P
-Solve of my prset of cs50p
+Solve of my problemset of cs50p